Storyflow Logo

 What is the best podcast planning tool in 2026?

 The best podcast planning tool depends on your show shape.
-For arc-based planning, Storyflow.
+For arc-based planning on a canvas, Storyflow.
 For database-based planning, Notion.
 For recording plus light planning, Riverside Magic.
 For post-production with planning, Castmagic.
-The right pick matches your specific workflow.
+The common thread among shows that survive is treating the plan stage as its own workstream in its own workspace, separate from the recording tool, from episode one.

 Is there a free podcast planning tool?

 Yes.
 Notion is free for individuals.
-Storyflow has a free plan with unlimited shared boards.
-Trello has a generous free tier.
+Storyflow has a free plan with unlimited shared boards, unlimited collaboration, and basic AI usage.
+Trello has a generous free tier for episode tracking.
 Google Docs is free with Workspace.
-Podlove Publisher is free open-source.
-The right free option depends on paradigm preference.
+Podlove Publisher is free open-source for WordPress.
+All are functional for a real show; the choice comes down to canvas, database, kanban, or document.

 What is the best podcast planning tool for solo podcasters?